Frequently asked questions

 In order to ensure the consultations are a smooth process, you may choose to involve a mediator, or opt for collaborative divorce.
 The latter is a form of consultative divorce, where spouses or partners each have their own solicitor and attempt to come to a divorce covenant assisted by financial or other experts.

-There are four broad issues to consider for your divorce:
+There are four broad issues to consider for your divorce (also depending on the applicable law):

 - An arrangement must be made for the children: where they will live, who has which authority and details of the custody and contact arrangements.
 The arrangement for the children is set out in a parenting plan if possible.